 If you are based in Lviv, you can also hop on a bus.
 The trip takes 5 hours and costs about €7.

 Our favorite way is to go by car.
 I just don’t think that traveling by train is very convenient.
 Other ski resorts like Slavske and Pylypets are easy to reach by public transportation but Bukovel not so much.

 The road from Lviv and Kyiv to Bukovel is new and the drive through the settlements of Ivano-Frankivsk, Nadvirna, Yaremche, Mykulychin, and Tatars is very scenic with traditional villages of that region.

 More Ukraine Travel Resources

-If you are planning to travel in Ukraine outside Bukovel ski resort, I have some resources to help you get the most of your trip.
-Check out my guides to life in Ukraine and Ukraine Travel Tips.
-They will give you an idea of what to expect, how much it costs to travel in Ukraine and more.
+If you are planning to travel in Ukraine outside the Bukovel ski resort, I have some resources to help you get the most of your trip.
+First of all, s

 If you are traveling to Ukraine from Poland, take a look at my Krakow to Lviv transportation guide.

 If you will also be spending time in Kyiv, check out things to do in Kyiv in winter, day trips from Kyiv, and breakfast places in Kyiv posts to help guide your way through the city I called home for many years.